-- Instructional Technique: Senior cadets are taught how to instruct classroom and skill based lessons, and will eventually instruct junior cadets.
-Cadets are routinely evaluated formally and informally as they continually improve their instructional skill.
+- Instructional Technique: Senior cadets are taught how to instruct classroom and skill-based lessons, and will eventually instruct junior cadets.
+Cadets are routinely evaluated formally and informally as they continually improve their instructional skills.

 - Personal Fitness and Healthy Living: To encourage cadets to set and pursue personal goals that contribute to active living.
 Contributes directly to the achievement of the program aim of promoting physical fitness, and the participant outcome of physical well-being.

 - Recreational Sports: To encourage cadets to actively participate in recreational sports activities and contribute directly to the achievement of the program aim of promoting physical fitness and the participant outcome of physical well-being.

 - Air Rifle Marksmanship: To familiarize the cadet with range operations and the firing of the cadet air rifle.
 Contributes indirectly to the achievement of the program aim of developing the attributes of good citizenship and leadership through the use of competitive shooting as a network for the development of self-discipline and teamwork.
 It also contributes indirectly to the participant outcome of emotional and physical well-being through the building of self-esteem and promotion of an active lifestyle.

 - General Cadet Knowledge: To provide cadets with information on the opportunities inherent in the Air Cadet Program, and provide them the basic skills to allow the cadet to integrate comfortably as members of the squadron.
 Contributes directly to the achievement of the program aim of stimulating an interest in the air activities of the CAF and the participant outcome of understanding the CAF.